bedtwL/obedtwL-API/README.md

 ## Reqiredment

-This is ONLY reqired if the class that you want to use is in below
+This is ONLY reqired if the class that you want to use is in below You can download all dll from dll-pack.zip on Release

 | Addon Make What class work |  Link   |
 | ----------| ------------------------------------------------|